dpshah23/Med-Net/README.md

 ---

 ## Introduction
-Med-Net-Main is a comprehensive telehealth platform designed to facilitate virtual healthcare services.
+MedNet is a comprehensive telehealth platform designed to facilitate virtual healthcare services.
 It supports video conferencing, appointment scheduling, health record integration, and secure messaging between doctors and patients.
-Med-Net-Main aims to make healthcare more accessible and efficient, providing both patients and doctors with tools for seamless communication, consultations, and follow-ups.
+MedNet aims to make healthcare more accessible and efficient, providing both patients and doctors with tools for seamless communication, consultations, and follow-ups.

 ---

 ## Problem Statement
 *Problem Statement for Hackathon*

 We aim to create a telehealth platform that bridges the gap between patients and doctors by enabling remote consultations and medical services.
-Med-Net-Main will support essential features such as video conferencing, appointment scheduling, health record integration, and a messaging system for secure doctor-patient communication.
+MedNet will support essential features such as video conferencing, appointment scheduling, health record integration, and a messaging system for secure doctor-patient communication.

 ### Requirements
 - *User Roles*: